nzeidat/Get_Clead_Data_Project/codebook.md

 date: "Saturday, August 22, 2015"
 output: html_document
 ---
-> **Note: Because all values are normalised into a -1 to 1 range (and the normalisation makes them unitless) so they are all "the same kind of thing" and can go into the same column.**
+> **Note: Because all values (with the exception of the columns Subject and Activity) are normalised into a -1 to 1 range and because normalisation makes them unitless) so they are all unitless.
+The values for the column "Subject"" are "Person ID" (also unitless).
+The column Activity carries the name of the activity executed (has no unit we well)**

 *  Subject
  :  Subject